area9innovation/fast/plow/readme.md

 - When finding chunks, check if the code for a referenced piece of code has any free ids.
 If not, no need to chunk it. (see unicodeToLowerTable and others in text/unicodecharacters.flow)

+- Imports that start with "lib/" are almost surely wrong, and do not work.
+  Add a check that imports really exist

 Structure of name lookup of code and types:
   - plowcache sets up general functions to look from module to definitions.